clamsproject/mmif/specifications/index.md

 }
 ```

 The value of `@type` refers to the URL [http://mmif.clams.ai/vocabulary/BoundingBox/$BoundingBox_VER](vocabulary/BoundingBox) which is a page in the published vocabulary.
 That page will spell out the definition of *BoundingBox* as well as list all properties defined for it, whether inherited or not.
 On the page we can see that `id` is a required property inherited from *Annotation* and that `coordinates` is a required property of *BoundingBox*.
-Both are expressed in the `properties` dictionary above.
+Both are expressed in the `properties` object above.
 The page also says that there is an optional property `timePoint`, but it is not used above.

 You might also have noticed by now that these URL-formatted values to this key end with some version number (e.g. `/v1`), which is different from the version of this document.
 That is because each individual annotation type (and document type in `documents` list) has its own version independent of the MMIF version.
 The independent versioning of annotation types enables type checking mechanism in CLAMS pipelines.
 See [versioning notes](../versioning) for more details.